 As an apprentice your employer covers the cost of your wages while also paying for your education and training, and this is reflected in your pay.
 How much your employer pays you will depend on the award or enterprise agreement you're employed under.
 To check exactly how much you'll be paid under your specific award you can use the Fair Work Ombudsman's Pay and Conditions Tool.

 No matter what your award is, you must be paid at least the minimum wage for your award for any time spent working for your employer, as well as any penalty rates or allowances that apply under your award.
-You will also be paid 25 per cent of your hourly rate for the time you spend training at TAFE Queensland.

 Once you finish school, your school-based apprenticeship will automatically be converted into a full-time apprenticeship.
 You will continue working with your existing employer, training with TAFE Queensland, and completing your apprenticeship qualification.